What Are the Benefits and Challenges of Building Passive Houses in the UK?

 The design focuses on using the sun, internal heat sources, and heat recovery to provide the necessary heat.
 This is different from conventional methods which rely on active heating and cooling systems.

-A voir aussi : How to Design Real Estate That Supports Local Wildlife Without Sacrificing Development Goals?
+Sujet a lire : How to Design Real Estate That Supports Local Wildlife Without Sacrificing Development Goals?

 Benefits of Building Passive Houses